ForestHouse2316/WallpaperEngine-DockerStats/documents/WallpaperRepos.md

   </tr>
 </table>

+> [!warning]
-> ⚠️ Registering wallpapers does not mean it has gotten certificated or is safe.\
+> Registering wallpapers does not mean it has gotten certificated or is safe.
-So, please, always check whether it can be trusted.\
+> So, please, always check whether it can be trusted.
-**If you found the malicious one, please notice it to us by making an issue.**
+> **If you found the malicious one, please notice it to us by making an issue.**

+> [!caution]
-> ⚠️ And repetitively, whenever you use these wallpapers, **DO NOT USE `docker-stats-api` IMAGE FROM UNKOWN SOURCES**.\
+> Repetitively, whenever you use these wallpapers, **DO NOT USE `docker-stats-api` IMAGE FROM UNKOWN SOURCES**.
-Only this repository and `foresthouse2316/docker-stats-api` in the DockerHub is the original.
+> Only this repository and `foresthouse2316/docker-stats-api` in the DockerHub is the original.

 -----

 <table>